GerHobbelt/grunt-contrib-uglify/README.md

 ```

 #### sourceMap
-Type: `String`  `Function`
-Default: `undefined`

-The location to output the sourcemap.
-If a function is provided, the uglify destination is passed as the argument
-and the return value will be used as the sourceMap name.

-#### sourceMapRoot
-Type: `String`
+Type: `Boolean`
-Default: `undefined`
+Default: `false`

-The location where your source files can be found.
-This sets the sourceRoot field in the source map.
+Whether or not to generate a source map.
+If `true`, a source map will be placed in the same directory as the `dest` file.
+It will share the same basename as the `dest` file, and have the extension `.map`.

 #### sourceMapIn
 Type: `String`  `Function`